German Solo

-German Solo or just Solo is a German 8-card plain-trick game for 4 individual players using a 32-card, German- or French-suited Skat pack.
-It is essentially a simplification of Quadrille, itself a 4-player adaptation of Ombre.
-As in Quadrille, players bid for the privilege of declaring trumps and deciding whether to play alone or with a partner.
-Along with Ombre, Tarock and Schafkopf, German Solo influenced the development of Skat.
-Parlett calls it a "neat little descendant of Quadrille" and "a pleasant introduction" to the Ombre family of games.
+German solo or just solo is a German 8-card plain-trick game for 4 individual players using a 32-card, German- or French-suited skat pack.
+It is essentially a simplification of quadrille, itself a 4-player adaptation of ombre.
+As in quadrille, players bid for the privilege of declaring trumps and deciding whether to play alone or with a partner.
+Along with ombre, Tarock and Schafkopf, German solo influenced the development of skat.
+Parlett calls it a "neat little descendant of Quadrille" and "a pleasant introduction" to the ombre family of games.

 Name

-The game is often called German Solo in English and German sources to distinguish it from other national games such as American Solo, Spanish Solo and English Solo.
-However, it was often known locally just as Solo or, in the Münsterland, as Sollo.
-Historically it was also referred to as German Ombre and some American publications actually call the game Ombre.
+The game is often called German solo in English and German sources to distinguish it from other national games such as American solo, Spanish solo and English solo.
+However, it was often known locally just as solo or, in the Münsterland, as Sollo.
+Historically it was also referred to as German ombre and some American publications actually call the game ombre.

 History

-Different nations have card games called "Solo" which, although not identical, have a "common base".
-The German game, Solo, descends from the French Quadrille and has been described as "a pleasant introduction to games of the stock of Hombre."
+Different nations have card games called "solo" which, although not identical, have a "common base".
+The German game solo, descends from the French quadrille and has been described as "a pleasant introduction to games of the stock of hombre."
 The game is mentioned in the literature as early as 1776, being played for a 4 pfennig stake.
 In 1794, it is mentioned in the poem, Junker Kord by Johann Heinrich Voss, where a footnote describes it as "a card game of the lower classes."
-In 1796, we learn that students, probably of Leipzig University, liked to repair to disreputable bars to play Solo or Schafkopf for a couple of Dreiers.
+In 1796, we learn that students, probably of Leipzig University, liked to repair to disreputable bars to play solo or Schafkopf for a couple of Dreiers.

+In the late 18th century, the three-player version of German solo was often referred to as German ombre (Dütsch Lumber or Deutsch(e) l'Hombre), a game popular with "the lower classes" in northern Germany.
+However, the normal four-hand version of solo was commonly called German ombre, as was a variant also called Casco or Kauf-Solo was also known by this name.